 Complex Machining Capabilities

 A skilled tool and die craftsman uses lathes, mills, or CNC machining to create the plastic mold.
-A variety of sizes, colors, shapes, and finishes can be created with our injection molding machine.
+A variety of sizes, colors, shapes, and finishes can be created with our molding machine.

 Molding services like insert molding are used to inject resins over another material.
 An example of this is threaded fasteners that have metal in the center and a plastic shell.
 Overmolding is most commonly used to enhance the appearance or function of a part, like adding a softer layer of resin to the handle of a part.